top of page

 Others have done everything “right.”
 They’ve gone from doctor to doctor.
 They’ve been told their labs are normal.
 They’ve been told this is just part of aging.
 And they leave those appointments feeling discouraged, angry, confused, and scared.

-They wake up tired before the day even starts.
+They wake up tired before their day even starts.
 They’re exhausted during the day… yet wired at night.
 They struggle to concentrate on conversations they once enjoyed.
 They unintentionally miss appointments or important meetings and feel embarrassed for not 'having it together'.
 They wonder if others notice that they’re not quite “themselves".
 "Some even quietly fear, “Is this the beginning of dementia?”

 “Is this just how my life is going to be from now on?”